 Interesting Fact – The Rotten appears to have begun with an Undead trapped in one of the numerous iron cages found throughout Drangleic and is held together with chains.

 24. Royal Rat Authority

 This boss is a boss that made me very angry when I first went up against it.
-What makes the boss fight hard is the 4 little rats that fight along with the massive rat, and what makes it worse is that the little rats make toxic build upon the player.
-If you don’t kill the four rats before the fight begins, then you are in a pickle.
-Once the first rat hits you, you are basically done for.
+What makes the boss fight hard is the four little rats that fight along with the massive rat, and what makes it worse is that the little rats make toxic build upon the player.
+You are in a pickle if you don’t kill the four rats before the fight begins.
+Once the first rat hits you, you are done.

 23. Elana, the Squalid Queen

 She is the first DLC boss on my list, and I am glad it is higher on my list.
 She is not that hard of a boss because her attacks are slow, but they dish out a butt-load of damage if hit by one.
-To be honest, I do not remember much from the boss fight just because it was really easy for me to defeat her.
-She still poses a major threat to everyone though.
+Honestly, I do not remember much from the boss fight just because it was easy for me to defeat her.
+She still poses a major threat to everyone, though.

 Interesting Fact – How Elana came to be the Queen is unclear, but it is likely that in a similar way to the other shards of Manus, she took form and came to the Sunken King.

 Another one of the primal bonfire bosses is the Old Iron King.
 I was pretty disappointed by this fight because it was so hard to beat.
 The only threat is a pit of lava that you could be hit into, and if you are thrown in, you will be one-shotted.
 All you have to do to beat him is to wait for him to smash the ground and then attack his hands.

 Interesting Fact – This living fire that Eygil had created began to breed.
 The fire charred the king’s flesh and possessed his soul.
 Fire spouted from the earth, and the King’s body became a vessel that bred ichorous earth, the earth’s blood (lava).